Derbyshire Royal Infirmary

-The Derbyshire Royal Infirmary was a hospital in Derby that was managed by the Derby Teaching Hospitals NHS Foundation Trust.
+The Derbyshire Royal Infirmary was a hospital in Derby that opened in 1810.
+It was managed by the Derby Teaching Hospitals NHS Foundation Trust.
 Following the transfer of community services to the London Road Community Hospital located further south-east along London Road, the infirmary closed in 2009 and most of the buildings were demolished in spring 2015.

 History

 Derbyshire General Infirmary

 In early 1803, the Reverend Thomas Gisborne and Isaac Hawkins Browne Esq.
 (Trustees of the late Isaac Hawkins Esq.) signified their intention to appropriate £5,000 towards an infirmary to be erected at Derby.

-On 5 April 1803, following a request from the Grand Jury, the High Sheriff of Derby (Robert Wilmot) held a meeting to consider the founding of a hospital in Derby.
+On 5 April 1803, following a request from the Grand Jury, the Sheriff of Derbyshire (Robert Wilmot) held a meeting to consider the founding of a hospital in Derby.
 At this meeting it was noted that subscriptions promised had already reached £17,215, with a further £2,592 and 18 shillings annually.

 On 6 October 1803, a committee was appointed consisting of all subscribers of more than £50 and it was decided that the first payment of 25% of more would be required by 12 January 1804.

-The infirmary building, principally under the inspiration of the cotton manufacturer, William Strutt, made a deliberate attempt to incorporate into a medical institution the latest “fireproof” building techniques with technology developed for the textile mills.
+The infirmary building, principally under the inspiration of the cotton manufacturer, William Strutt, made a deliberate attempt to incorporate into a medical institution the latest "fireproof" building techniques with technology developed for the textile mills.
 The Infirmary building opened in what is now Bradshaw Way, Derby on 4 June 1810.

 Derbyshire Royal Infirmary

 In 1890, during the year that he was Mayor of Derby, Sir Alfred Seale Haslam managed to replace the old Derbyshire General Infirmary with the Derbyshire Royal Infirmary.
 That year there had been an outbreak of disease at the old infirmary and Sir William Evans, President of the Infirmary arranged a three-day inspection which condemned the old building.
 When Queen Victoria came to lay a foundation stone for the new hospital on 21 May 1891 she knighted Haslam for his services and gave permission for the term "Royal" to be used.
 The new Derbyshire Royal Infirmary, designed by the architects Young and Hall, was completed and officially opened in 1894.

-In the 2000's most services were gradually transferred to the new Royal Derby Hospital, leaving only community services on the Infirmary site.
+In the 2000s, most services were gradually transferred to the new Royal Derby Hospital, leaving only community services on the Infirmary site.
 Following the transfer of the community services to the London Road Community Hospital located further south-east along London Road, the infirmary closed in 2009 and most of buildings were demolished in spring 2015.
 However a facade with its two "pepper-pot towers" dating back to 1894 was retained for redevelopment.